vijaidjearam/blog/_posts/2021-11-15-Docker-glpi.md

 # Upgrade to the latest version of Glpi
-1.Lets take the scenario of upgrading version 916 -> 920 ,create *glpi-update-916-920.sh* as follows:
+Lets take the scenario of upgrading version 916 -> 920 ,create *glpi-update-916-920.sh* as follows:
 ```
 #!/bin/bash
 docker stop $(docker ps -a -q)